Songs of Innocence and Experience, WestK, illustration

 Thomas Yau

-Thomas Yau’s art practice focuses on photography, installation and art direction, with experience in the production of performing arts.
+Yau Wing Leung Thomas graduated from the School of Creative Media at the City University of Hong Kong.
+Yau’s art practice focuses on photography, installation and art direction, with experience in the production of performing arts.

 Creative Coordinator